samuelc254/ArduinoCM/README.md

-# ArduinoSW
+# ArduinoCM
-A setup wizard for Arduino registers
+A CPU mapper for Arduino/AVR microcontrollers registers